 The first thing to do is read your manufacturer instructions.
 Beyond that, it becomes about the bristles you chose.
 Silicone models generally need a quick rinse to remove thick liquids, but then go to the dishwasher.
 Natural and most nylon models need more care.
 If you opt for boar hair bristles, a quick soak in lemon juice and dish soap will break up any accumulated liquid.
 Then, hand wash and dry them for maximum durability.
 Nylon is slightly less labor intensive.
 A quick hand wash in warm, soapy water should do the trick.
 Debris left on brushes can harden or turn rancid, so be sure to wash your brushes after each use.

 Again, this depends on your model.
 It's easy to tell when a natural bristle brush needs to be replaced—if it's shedding, it's time.
 If your brush smells even after washing, it's time for a new brush.
 Odors and stains can accumulate, and you don’t want to impart that to your pastries.

-As far as silicone and nylon go, they last longer, but can become stained or even melt if you're using them repeatedly in high-heat situations.
-Look for degradation of the bristles to know if it’s time for a new brush.
+Silicone and nylon tend to last longer than natural boar hair, but they can become stained or even melt if you're using them repeatedly in high-heat situations.
+Look at the degradation of the bristles to know when it’s time for a new brush.